 The story of Joey and Marilena

 Joey was just a puppy when he was found in Paphos.
 He was taken by Paphos Municipal workers to the local kennels, where he spent a month before the animal welfare organisation Freedom Angels Animal Rescue took him into its care.
-He was subsequently adopted by a family but was returned a few months later.

 What is an Assistance Dog and what can it do?